 Dark ruby center with lighter tawny rims.
 Not quite opaque.
 Nose is quiet at first and doesn't bloom until 3+ hours in a decanter.
 Notes of dark fruit, tobacco, leather saddle, barnyard ground, some stones and minerals, brush-like spice and some mocha.
 Seductive in the mouth.
 Great balance between very present fruit with good structure and softened tannins.
 Haven't had this in awhile, and this wine still is hitting it out of the park.
 At peak but it'll be around for the long haul.
 Started out second to the 94 Dominus and then took the race by a nose in the stretch. — 2 months ago

-This wine was our unanimous winner in our cult Cali blind tasting held back in 2012 against some big hitters, Dominus, Shrader, Shafer Hillside etc. Med bodied in an opulent style with good balance & length showing notes of blackberry, creme de cassis, forest floor, graphite, licorice & violet. — a year ago
+This wine was our unanimous winner in our cult Cali blind tasting held back in 2012 against some big hitters, Dominus, Shrader, Shafer Hillside etc. Med bodied in an opulent style with good balance & length showing notes of blackberry, creme de cassis, forest floor, graphite, licorice & violet. — 2 years ago